Skip to content

 Te Whau Hīkoi is a shared path for pedestrians and cyclists.
 It will connect Manukau Harbour at Green Bay Beach to the Waitematā Harbour at Te Atatū Peninsula along a traditional Māori taonga waka (portage).

-The pathway will follow the edge of the Whau River and link 33 parks, reserves, esplanades, sports parks and roads along the river and Portage Road.
+The pathway will follow the edge of the Whau River and link 33 parks, reserves, esplanades, parks and roads along the river and Portage Road.
 It will provide a safe commuter and recreational route for all Aucklanders and visitors, connecting communities in Green Bay, Avondale, New Lynn, Kelston, Glendene and Te Atatū.

 The aim is to connect people and places to each other and to green spaces and waterways.